ncats/multiplex-analysis-web-apps/tutorials/mawa_training_fall_2024.md

 - Session 3: Pairwise spatial analysis using hypothesis testing.
 - Session 4: Neighborhood analysis using spatial UMAP.

-Feel free to [reach out to us](mailto:andrew.weisman@nih.gov) for questions, comments, or concerns!
+Feel free to [reach out to us](mailto:andrew.weisman@nih.gov) with questions, comments, or concerns!